edgonzalesjr/SOC-Automation-Lab/README.md

 - Wazuh.
 Offers security visibility into endpoints by monitoring their behavior and identifying threats, vulnerabilities, and anomalies.
 - TheHive.
 A versatile security incident response tool, simplifies the creation, management, and analysis of security incidents.
 - Shuffle.
 Automation for Security Orchestration Automation and Response.
 - VirusTotal.
-Analyzes suspicious files and URLs for malware and malicious content using antivirus engines and website scanners.
+Analyzes suspicious files, hash, IP address for malware and malicious content using antivirus engines and website scanners.
 - Discord.
 Used to send notifications to analysts, prompting them to investigate incidents further.
 - Sysmon.
 Track and record system activity in the Windows event log.